 N/145/7/0117 (20.01.2024) | MQA/PSA11956

-The Graduate Diploma of Arts (TESOL) is designed to meet the demand for a certificate course in TESOL.
+The Graduate Diploma of Arts (TESOL) is designed to meet the demand for a diploma course in TESOL.
 This 1- year course aims to facilitate the development of disciplinary knowledge in second language acquisition, focusing on the area of teaching English to speakers of other languages; equip prospective and in-service teachers with basic and intermediate tools for classroom practice in the area of TESOL; explore in-depth, current theories and pedagogy in second/foreign language teaching; investigate classroom issues related to teaching TESOL; and critique second/ foreign language teaching methodologies.

 Our Swinburne Advantage